 While the Oyster case provides strength and durability, Rolex takes this theme a step further with the blue Parachrom hairspring.
 Specially designed, the blue Parachrom hairspring offers much greater resistance to shocks and temperature variations.
 The hairspring is crafted from a highly stable paramagnetic alloy that includes niobium and zirconium.
 It is insensitive to magnetic fields and up to 10 times more resistant to shocks.
 Thus, if the wearer accidentally drops their watch, the oyster case and Parachrom hairspring work together to protect the watch’s delicate movement.

-The new Air-King also takes advantage of another of Rolex’s great technological developments: the perpetual, mechanical, self-winding movement.
+This version of the Rolex Air-King also takes advantage of another of Rolex’s great technological developments: the perpetual, mechanical, self-winding movement.
 This particular model is equipped with calibre 3130.
 As with most of Rolex’s movements, caliber 3130 is entirely developed and manufactured by Rolex, and is a certified Swiss chronometer.
 The movement is designed to harnesses the energy of natural wrist movements to provide a reliable and clean source of power for the watch movement.
 If moved at least once every 48 hours, the watch will continue to run without the need to be wound.
 The movement utilizes a half-moon shaped oscillating weight, which pivots freely in both directions on its axle.
 As it rotates, the rotor continuously winds the Perpetual movement’s mainspring.
 Rolex takes it a step further with two distinctive red reversing wheels, which ensure efficient winding of the movement regardless of the direction in which the oscillating weight rotates.
 Thus, any simply movement of the wrist will produce enough energy to keep the watch running.

 Originally part of an entire Air themed series, the Rolex Air-King is the only watch from the series to remain in production.
 With its aesthetic appeal and fine, precise construction, it is no wonder the Air-King has had such a long production run, and is still produced today.